kholia/OSX-KVM/ideas.md

 * Try https://passthroughpo.st/hackintosh-kvm-guide-high-sierra-using-qemus-i440fx-chipset/ stuff.

 * Document (share) how you use this project to test open-source projects / get your stuff done.

+* Document how to use this project for iOS development.

+* Document how to use this project for XNU debugging and development.